Synthisophy

 knowledge and truth; study of the real world based on fact and truth, science

 As you know, the USA today is a very polarized society.
-Technology in the Digital Age can be challenging.
-It can also be an avenue for us to interact despite differences in viewpoints and geography.
-That is the role of Synthisophy, integrating the wisdoms of history based on fact and truth into present culture.
-To foster an understanding of the real world, it’s important to learn about points of view which don’t match your own.
+Technology in the Digital Age may contribute to this polarization, but it can also can be an avenue for us to interact despite our differences.
+The role of Synthisophy is integrating the wisdoms of history, based on fact and truth, into present culture.
+To have that happen, we may need to listen to points of view that don't match our own.
+Then, using history as a guide, we can process these different points of view, draw conclusions and express our views in public forums such as the Discussion Group shown above.
+This may decrease the level of polarization in the USA.

 Citizens are the crux of democracy, an educated and well informed citizenry is vital for the survival of a democratic republic.
 As Benjamin Franklin said after exiting the Constitutional Convention and was asked what sort of government the delegates had created, his answer was, “We’ve given you a Republic, can you keep it?”
-With synthisophy in mind the answer to his question is “Yes, we can.”
+With synthisophy in mind, the answer is “Yes, we can.

 "We've given you a Republic, can